haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cache/partial-caching/database-caching.md

 </div>

 <h2 id="mage-cache-db-prereq">先决条件</h2>
 Before you continue, if you're using your own frontend cache, make sure you <a href="{{ page.baseurl }}/config-guide/config/caching_frontend-cache-types.html">associate cache frontends with cache types</a>.
-If you're using the `default` {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} cache, you don't have to do that.
+If you're using the `default` {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} cache, you don't have to do that.

 We provide <a href="#mage-cache-db-config">sample configurations</a> at the end of this topic.